Completion Date for Affordable Housing Project in Sight

 By mid-April, all the infrastructure and utilities were in place, and the office and other non-residential elements of the project the grounds near completion.

-The units will start arriving from the Scranton, Pa., in early June, and take about two months to be assembled, using cranes to mount them down from above — sort of like a three-dimensional jigsaw puzzle, or Legos.
+The units will start arriving from the Scranton, Pa., in early June, and take about two months to be assembled, using cranes and rigging services to mount them down from above — sort of like a three-dimensional jigsaw puzzle, or Legos.

 When finished, 27 of the units will be counted toward the Federal government’s requirement of 750 affordable housing units throughout Westchester County.